Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Background and terminology

+We would like to thank Dave Anderson, Sara Billey, Jim Carrell, and Alex Woo for helpful discussions.
+We thank the anonymous referee for useful suggestions on the manuscript.
+The first author was partially supported by the Natural Sciences and Engineering Research Council of Canada.

-\subsection{Background and terminology}
+\section{Background and terminology}

 We use the notation from the introduction throughout the paper.
-In particular, we work over a fixed algebraically closed field $k$ of arbitrary characteristic. $G$ will denote a semisimple Lie group over $k$ or, as long as $k = \C$, a Kac-Moody group.
+In particular, we work over a fixed algebraically closed field $k$ of arbitrary characteristic.
+Let $G$ denote a semisimple algebraic group over $k$ or, as long as $k = \C$, a Kac-Moody group.
 When working with Kac-Moody groups, we take $G$ to be the minimum Kac-Moody group $G^{\min}$ as defined in \cite{Ku02}.
-Given $G$, we fix a choice of maximal torus and Borel $T \subset B \subset G$.
+Fix a choice of maximal torus and Borel $T \subset B \subset G$.
 Let $W=N(T)/T$ denote the Weyl group of $G$ and fix a simple generating set $S$ for $W$.
 We choose a representative in the normalizer $N(T)$ of $T$ for each element $w\in W$.
+If $S=\{s_1,s_2,\ldots, s_n\}$ is the generating set of a specific Weyl group of finite type, we use the Bourbaki labeling of Dynkin diagrams in \cite{Bo68} to describe the Coxeter relations.